J-Bockhofer/csvenum/README.md

 Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it, also one less dependancy.

+Please report any issue you find or suggestion you have to further improve this tool!